10 Best Herbal Juices For Sore Throat

 glycyrrhiza glabra juice

-Glycyrrhiza glabra, commonly known as licorice root, has been widely used in traditional medicine for its soothing properties, particularly for alleviating sore throat symptoms.
+Glycyrrhiza glabra, commonly known as licorice, has been traditionally used for its soothing properties, making it a popular ingredient in herbal juices for sore throat relief.

 echinacea purpurea juice